 I'm often asked by students "I've built plenty of PREselling content on

-my Site Build It site, and I'm getting traffic, so why aren't people clicking
+my Solo Build It site, and I'm getting traffic, so why aren't people clicking

 through to my merchants or my sales letter?"

 After looking at their site's copy, it's usually fairly simple to see what's

 If you've read the book Make

 Your Content Presell, you'll know that PREselling is an important part of

 the sales cycle.
 This is especially important if you are sending your visitors